 \subsection{Neural Modulator, Demodulator, and Detection}

-Detecting each user's signal at the receiver is critical to the system's design.
+To detect each user's signal at the receiver side is critical to the design of the system.
 Traditional MUD techniques like SIC detects user signals iteratively.
 For instance, in two-user scenarios, the signal of a weak user can be decoded directly by treating the signal of the strong user as noise.
-For the strong user, must first be decoded and subtracted from the received signal before the strong user can decode the signal itself.
-However, this may lead to high complexity and large time consumption.
-This paper proposes a neural network based end-to-end lightweight auto-encoder for modulation, demodulation, and signal detection.
+For the strong user, the signal must first be decoded and subtracted from the received signal before the strong user can decode the signal itself.
+However, this may lead to greater complexity and time consumption.
+In this study, we have proposed a neural network based end-to-end lightweight auto-encoder for modulation, demodulation, and signal detection.
 The structure of the modem model is shown in Fig. \ref{modulationmodel}.

-Similar to the design in \cite{pimrc}. the modulator models $\boldsymbol{\phi}^{mod}$ at user-N and user-F are both made of one dense layer to complete the mapping from the one-dimensional quantization constellation to the two-dimensional symbol, which corresponds to the real and imaginary parts of the symbols.
+Similar to the design in \cite{pimrc}. the modulator models $\boldsymbol{\phi}^{mod}$ at user-N and user-F both comprise a dense layer to complete the mapping from the one-dimensional quantization constellation to the two-dimensional symbol, which corresponds to the real and imaginary parts of the symbols.
 Identity mapping is used as an activation function for the dense layer.
-Therefore, the modulator can be regarded as a linear transform.
-The position and distance between each constellation symbol are optimized during training, which eliminates the need for manual design.
-The decoder $\boldsymbol{\phi}^{demod}$ serves as a maximum likelihood estimator of $\mathbf{v}^{deq}$, which is made of four dense layers.
-User-F only detects the signal of itself.
+Therefore, the modulator may be regarded as a linear transform.
+The position and distance between each constellation symbol are optimized during the training, which eliminates the need for manual design.
+The decoder $\boldsymbol{\phi}^{demod}$ serves as a maximum likelihood estimator of $\mathbf{v}^{deq}$, which comprises four dense layers.
+User-F only detects the signal itself.
 For user-N, $\mathbf{v}_{N}^{deq}$ and $\mathbf{v}_{F}^{deq}$ are detected simultaneously, since $\mathbf{v}_{F}^{deq}$ is the major component in the superimposed signal $\mathbf{x}_{sc}$.
 The trainable parameter set of the entire modem model is represented by $\boldsymbol{\theta}_{\boldsymbol{\phi}}$.